KenKundert/inform/doc/user.rst

 An exception, :class:`inform.Error`, is provided that takes the same arguments as an informant.
 This allows you to catch the exception and handle it if you like.
 Any arguments you pass into the exception are retained and are available when processing the exception.
-The exception provides the *report* and *terminate* methods that processes the exception as an error or fatal error if you find that you can do nothing else with the exception:
+The exception provides the :meth:`inform.Error.report` and :meth:`inform.Error.terminate` methods that processes the exception as an error or fatal error if you find that you can do nothing else with the exception.

 .. code-block:: python